astrolabsoftware/fink-broker/docs/index.md

 * **Scalability:** broker's behaviour should be the same regardless the amount of incoming data.
 This implies the technology used for this is scalable.
 * **Flexibility:** the broker structure should allow for easy extension.
 As data will come, new features will be added, and the broker should be able to incorporate those smoothly.
 In addition, the broker should be able to connect to a large numbers of external tools and frameworks to maximize its scientific production without redeveloping tools.

 We want Fink to be able to _filter, aggregate, enrich, consume_ incoming Kafka topics (stream of alerts) or otherwise _transform_ into new topics for further consumption or follow-up processing.
-Following LSST [LDM-612](https://github.com/lsst/LDM-612), Fink's ultimate objectives are:
+Following LSST [LDM-612](https://github.com/lsst/LDM-612), Fink's ultimate objectives are (no specific order):

 1. redistributing alert packets
 2. filtering alerts